Help make their ride as comfortable as you can.

 Only let your cat wander freely about your car as a last resort.
 Try keeping them harnessed or leashed to prevent them from hiding under seats or pedals, crawling into hiding spots you can’t reach, or escaping your car altogether.

 As with crate training, your kitty needs a little time to get used to your car.
-A few weeks before your trip, let him roam around in your parked car for a little while.
-Offer treats so they know the car is a good place.
+A few weeks before your trip, let them roam around inside your parked car for a little while.
+And always offer treats so they know the car is a good place.

 On the day of your trip, bring toys and comforts such as a blanket or bed.
-Place a litter box, or disposable litterbags, somewhere that’s easy to access.
-If you can, avoid feeding them in the morning, reducing their need to stink up your space or throw up.
+Place a litter box, or disposable litter bags, somewhere that’s easy to access.
+(If you can, avoid feeding them before the car ride to reduce their need to stink up your space.

 Be extra careful when opening or closing car doors when your cat is loose.
 The last thing you want is for him to dart out a door and get lost in an unfamiliar place.
 Make sure your cat is wearing an ID tag so if there is an escape, they can be easily returned to you.

 If you’ve tried training your cat, but traveling is still super stressful, talk to your veterinarian.
-They may prescribe medication or mild sedatives.
+They may prescribe an anti-anxiety medication or mild sedative.
 Not only will this help with your cat’s stress levels, but it’ll also make your trip much more enjoyable.